The Biblical Perspective of Jesus in Matthew 19

 A discussion of the issue of gender variance would, in Jesus’ day, have include the passages about marriage found in Deuteronomy 22 and 24, as well as the verse in Genesis 1:27.
 It states, “So God created man in his own image, in the image of God he created him; male and female he created them.”

-However, chronologically speaking, a few significant things happen after this event.
+However, chronologically speaking, a few significant things happen after this declaration in Genesis.
 One of them being the “fall.”
 Man and woman were both turned out of the garden, and sin began to take hold of us.
 All that has transpired since is off the mark of God’s perfect creation.
 The Bible records our attempts at getting “back to the garden” including genocidal wars on the part of Israel, ridged food preparation laws, and other wonderful ideas such as stoning would-be virgins.
 I think this illustrates just how far we are living off the mark, and more importantly how impossible it is for the “garden” to be revisited.
-Even though the attempt may be worthwhile, the reality of what we have created as a result of the “fall” cannot be ig-nored.
+Even though the attempt may be worthwhile, the reality of what we have created as a result of the “fall” cannot be ignored.

 In ancient times your gender and your role in society was rigidly linked.
 Princes became Kings.
 Mothers taught daughters to be wives.
 Carpenters taught their sons the trade.
 And men and women were to marry, to procreate and raise children.
 It was assumed that if you were a man you would take a wife (at least one).

-In light of this, those who were born without a specific gender or with both genders required a special consideration.
+In light of this, those who were born without a specific gender (saris) or with both genders (inter-sexed) required a special consideration.
 Those who did not fully identify with their birth sex or gender and desired not to be in the role of father or mother, husband or wife, presented a real problem.
 This “problem” was an issue back then as well as now.
 Jesus, as part of his teaching in Matthew 19 cites the same two Biblical references that are being cited today.
 What we would today call the transgender issue was apparently addressed, discussed, and argued with strong opinions back then as well.

 The Pharisees Set a Trap